Upscalers

 RAD2x Cables

 The RAD2x cables are basic, plug-and-play HDMI cables for classic consoles.
 At the moment, they are the only plug & play cables that are even worth considering.
 Check out the link for details as to why, but they’re an excellent choice for both beginners, or people that need a second solution.
-They’re based off RetroTINK technology, which is explained below:
+They’re based off RetroTINK technology, which is explained below.

 RetroTINK